 - (i) Field Monitoring, Operation & Analytical Procedures - 3.1.7 Operating/analytical procedures for the operation of HVS are as follows.
-The sampler was placed on a horizontal platform with appropriate supporting structure such that: - the filter was at least 1.3 meters above ground; - no two samplers should be placed less than 2 metres apart; - the distance between the sampler and an obstacle, such as buildings, would be at least twice the height that the obstacle protrudes above the sampler; - a minimum of 2 metres separation from walls, parapets and penthouses would be required for the rooftop samplers; - a minimum of 2 metres separation from any supporting structure, measured horizontally would be required; - airflow around the sampler would be unrestricted; - no furnaces or incineration flues would be operating near the sampler; - the sampler would be more than 20 metres from the dripline; and - any wire fence and gate, to protect the sampler, should not cause any obstruction during monitoring. - 3.1.8 Prior to the commencement of the dust sampling, the flow rate of the high volume sampler was properly set (between 1.1 m3/min. and 1.4 m3/min.) in accordance with the manufacturer's instruction to within the range recommended in USEPA Standard Title 40, CFR Part 50. - 3.1.9 For TSP sampling, fibreglass filters (G810) were used [Note: these filters have a collection efficiency of > 99% for particles of 0.3 mm diameter]. - 3.1.10 The power supply was checked to ensure the sampler worked properly. - 3.1.11 On sampling, the sampler was operated for 5 minutes to establish thermal equilibrium before placing any filter media at the designated air monitoring station. - 3.1.12 The filter holding frame was then removed by loosening the four nuts and carefully a weighted and conditioned filter was centered with the stamped number upwards, on a supporting screen.
+The sampler was placed on a horizontal platform with appropriate supporting structure such that: - the filter was at least 1.3 meters above ground; - no two samplers were placed less than 2 metres apart; - the distance between the sampler and an obstacle, such as buildings, were at least twice the height that the obstacle protrudes above the sampler; - a minimum of 2 metres separation from walls, parapets and penthouses were required for the rooftop samplers; - a minimum of 2 metres separation from any supporting structure, measured horizontally was provided; - airflow around the sampler was unrestricted; - no furnaces or incineration flues were operating near the sampler; - the sampler was more than 20 metres from the dripline; and - any wire fence and gate to protect the sampler, did not cause any obstruction during monitoring. - 3.1.8 Prior to the commencement of the dust sampling, the flow rate of the high volume sampler was properly set (between 1.1 m3/min. and 1.4 m3/min.) in accordance with the manufacturer's instruction to within the range recommended in USEPA Standard Title 40, CFR Part 50. - 3.1.9 For TSP sampling, fibreglass filters (G810) were used [Note: these filters have a collection efficiency of > 99% for particles of 0.3 mm diameter]. - 3.1.10 The power supply was checked to ensure the sampler worked properly. - 3.1.11 On sampling, the sampler was operated for 5 minutes to establish thermal equilibrium before placing any filter media at the designated air monitoring station. - 3.1.12 The filter holding frame was then removed by loosening the four nuts and carefully a weighted and conditioned filter was centered with the stamped number upwards, on a supporting screen.